Javran/ProjectEuler/README.md

 Some commonly used functions are extracted into this standalone package.
 Feel free to use them & contribution welcomed.

-## Some more ideas about the "workspace" bit
+## Some potential improvements

-- I want to have one giant binary that has everything, so we can:

-    + share common code among different problems
-    + note that every binary ships with RTS, having everything compiled together will save some space & linking time, with a slight cost (dynamic dispatching to one particular problem) at runtime.

-- Also note that the data does not need to be there - we can have a caching mechanism that fetches data on the fly and put it locally for future uses.
+- Note that the data does not need to be there - we can have a caching mechanism that fetches data on the fly and put it locally for future uses.

 - Now I start to find it being a bit wasteful to have a central place for all data files, as any change to them recompiles everything.
   I'm thinking about having a different template for problems that requires external data and have TemplateHaskell enabled for them by default.

+- Investigate whether https://hackage.haskell.org/package/combinat could be useful to include.